godotengine/godot-docs/tutorials/migrating/upgrading_to_godot_4.rst

 Disadvantages of upgrading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you don't *need* any features present in Godot 4.0, you may want to stay on
+If you don't *need* any features present in Godot 4.x, you may want to stay on
 Godot 3.x for the following reasons:

-- `Godot 3.x is tried and true, while Godot 4 remains in its early stages. <https://godotengine.org/article/release-management-4-0-and-beyond>`__

-  - Godot 4.0 is expected to contain workflow and performance issues that Godot
-    3.x doesn't have.
-These issues will be ironed out over time in future
-    Godot 4.x releases.

-- Godot 4 has fewer third-party tutorials available compared to Godot 3.x.
-  If you're new to game engines, you may have a better experience using Godot 3.x
-  as a result.
 - Godot 4's baseline hardware requirements (such as memory usage) are slightly
   higher, both for the editor and exported projects.
 This was required for the
   implementation of some core optimizations.